acknp9/g-scripts/README.md

 # scripts

-// Providing Blogger Platform High Quality Templates
+// Providing Yoga related articles in this website
-// visit pikitemplates.com for more information
+// visit sosyalmekan.net for more information